Battery-Intelligence-Lab/galv/docs/FirstTimeQuickSetup.md

 To start the server side system again after it has been stopped simply run `docker-compose up` in the `webstack` directory.

-A template SystemD service file is included in `webstack/galvanalyser.service` that can be used to automatically start the system.
+A template SystemD service file is included in the repository root directory `galvanalyser.service` that can be used to automatically start the system.